MelB-tran/CodeLearning/Design Patterns/SolidPrinciples_part2.md

 With NotifyCustomer(...) having a mail dependency (smtp, ``mailMessage(...)``, ``datetime``, and exception catch
 ReserveInventory(...) instantiates ``new InventorySystem()`` and ``new PaymentGateway()``

-What's the problem? if you're going to test "Order" class, it's going to take effort to inect the stuff it requires.
+What's the problem? if you're going to test "Order" class, it's going to take effort to inject the stuff it requires.
 * 1st test added, no notify but can't assume that it's successful other than it didn't throw an exception
 * 2nd test added, yes notify but because no SMTP server running, test fails. you could write fake smtp message. various hacks to get around it (including smtp4dev ;), test database etc)
 * but having to put together infrastructure just to test logic of class, or specifically test the parts that you actually care about, it's not psosible (ie messaging working regardless of the specific process)